xuankimtran/docs-1/pages/katalon-studio/docs/condition-to-stop.md

 >- 1 retried test iteration fails = 1 test failure
 >
 > The number of maximum failure test cases must be a positive integer.
 Input invalid argument in command-line option or command builder, Katalon Studio cannot start the execution.

+The ability to terminate execution conditionally solves the problem when:

+- There is a significant number of failed test cases in an execution.
+- There is a mature set of tests, and it takes hours to finish execution.
+- There is a new code committed or a new build available, and a significant number of test failures can reflect the tested build’s quality.

+This article provides the concept of the configuration on terminating execution and the tutorial on common use cases.

+Following are the testing types you can apply this feature with to terminate the execution with the condition.

+- Terminate a test suite.
+ 	- Terminate a test suite and retry after executing all.
+	- Terminate a test suite and retry failed executions immediately.
+	- Terminate a test suite with Data-driven testing.
+	- Terminate a test suite with Data-driven testing retry after executing all.
+	- Terminate a test suite with Data-driven testing and retry failed executions immediately.
+- Terminate a test suite collection in sequential mode.
+- Terminate a test suite collection in parallel mode.

+This article provides the concept of the configuration on terminating execution and the tutorial on common use cases.

 **Requirements**